arthurthlee/wealth-estimator/README.md

 `python .\scripts\run_locally.py --image_path .\tests\test_data\warren_buffett.jpg`

+To add new embeddings of people and their net worth, add the picture of whoever you'd like to `scripts/data/pictures`, and their net worth to `scripts/data/net_worths.csv`
+Then run
+`python scripts/create_embeddings.py`
+This will create an embeddings file in `wealth_estimator/data/data.json`

 Model Considerations:
 face-recognition library in Python
 From researching online, it seems like the face-recognition library is decent for basic tasks, and is easy to set up, requiring fewer dependencies and lower hardware requirements compared to a more robust model such as InsightFace.
 Since it is mentioned that accuracy is less important compared to robustness, we can go with the face-recognition library, as we are not sure about where the project will be deployed (Mobile?
 Super fast AWS EC2 instance with GPU?
 Office computer?)